Published: Sep 16, 2022 | By: Lucas Weaver

 If test prep is your main focus, find out if the teacher you’re getting has experience teaching courses focused on the exam which you need.
 It will be a huge advantage for you if you find a teacher that has prepared many students before you for the same exam you're taking, that way they’ll be able to use what they’ve learned with previous students to help you faster.
 And when it comes to exam prep, you can't afford to miss out on potential points because you have an inexperienced teacher.

 Not all virtual classroom and meeting tools were created equally.
-Some online language learning platforms use Zoom, some use Google Meet, some even still use Skype.
-As the world gets further into the digital/virtual revolution inspired by the pandemic era lockdowns, online meeting tools are getting more and more specialized.
+Some online language learning platforms use Zoom, some use Google Meet, and some even still use Skype.
+As the world gets further into the digital/virtual revolution inspired by the pandemic-era lockdowns, online meeting tools are getting more and more specialized.

-In the beginning there seemed to be only a few options, and Zoom was basically the only good one.
+In the beginning, there seemed to be only a few options, and Zoom was basically the only good one.
 Now most of the big online meeting tools have gotten pretty good, and it's now coming down to the specialized features they provide.
-Personally we ended up going with a tool specialized just for online classrooms for our online language lesssons, simply because they seem to build their product with online students in mind, not as an afterthought.
+Personally, we ended up going with a tool specialized just for online classrooms for our online language lessons, simply because they seem to build their product with online students in mind, not as an afterthought.